femolacaster/wallet-engine/README.md

 <!-- About the Project -->
 ## :star2: About the Project
 A simple wallet engine microservices API implementation written in idiomatic GO.
-Some technical considerations I took were to use a microservices implementation with a repository interface and an onion-style architecture around the domain-driven design.
+Some technical considerations I took were to use a microservices implementation with a repository interface for dependency injection and an onion-style architecture around the domain-driven design.
 This is to make sure the Golang code is as idiomatic as possible, maintainable, reduces technical debts and release cycles, and can scale rapidly.

 <!-- Screenshots -->
 ### :camera: Screenshots